maxim-ge/gofi/README.md

 # gofi
-Import fotos from cards and other sources
+Import fotos from flashes and other sources